-Lahbabi, the 2010 IAAF World Junior Championships 5000m bronze medallist, sliced more than two minutes of his previous best of 1:01:53 which was set back in January.
+Lahbabi, the 2010 world junior 5000m bronze medallist, sliced more than two minutes of his previous best of 1:01:53 which was set back in January.

-It was also the fastest time ever on a half marathon course that is not considered to be 'downhill' by someone hailing from elsewhere than East Africa.
+It was also the fastest time ever on a record-eligible half marathon course by someone hailing from elsewhere than East Africa.

 He was just 10 seconds outside the course record that Kenya’s Wilson Kiprop set 12 months ago.

-In a thrilling race, two other men came home under one hour.
+In a thrilling race, two other men finished within one hour.

 Ethiopia’s Hunegnaw Mesfin also made a huge improvement when finishing second in 59:39, coming home two seconds in front of Kenya’s Titus Masai, the latter also improving by 10 seconds.